tier4/caret_doc/docs/configuration/intra_node_data_path.md

 #### `callback_chain`

-Using the following Python API to use `callback_chain` on an architecture file.
+Using the following Python API to use `callback_chain` on an architecture object.
 The examples below follow the previous section.

 - You can add callback to publisher with `insert_publisher_callback` function in `Architecture` class.
   - As arguments, the target node name, publishing topic name and publisher callback name must be specified.